phun-ky/speccer/README.md

 ### Curly brackets

-You can use curly brackets with the `curly` tag in `data-anatomy` along side `outline full` to provide a more sleek look to the style.
+You can use curly brackets with the `curly` tag in `data-anatomy` along side `outline full` to provide a more sleek style.

 > [!NOTE]
 > Only works with `outline full`